Make a Patchwork Pillow Cover with Little House on the Prairie® Fabrics (no pattern needed)

 Little House on the Prairie® Andover Fabrics are perfect for these patchwork pillow covers.
 Here’s how to make your own Little House on the Prairie masterpiece.

 Little House on the Prairie books are a catalyst to homesteading.
 Don’t you love Little House on the Prairie Books?
 I read them when I was 7 years old.
 Then when Sarah was 5, I read them aloud to her.
-Our favorites were The Long Winter and Farmer Boy.
-Did you have a favorite Little House Book?
+Our favourites were The Long Winter and Farmer Boy.
+Do you have a favourite Little House Book?

 This pillow cover pattern is one of a set of two.

 A fat quarter is a piece of cotton yardage that’s been cut in quarters.
 It’s called a fat quarter because instead of being cut at ¼ yard, it’s cut at the ½ yard mark and then cut vertically along the fold line.
 The average fat quarter is 21 x 18 inches.

 The Challenge from Andover Fabrics’ Little House on the Prairie® Collection

 - Use patchwork to highlight the best in the Andover Fabrics’ Little House on the Prairie® Collection.

 - Make a cozy throw cushion cover that fits the 20 x 20 pillow form from Ikea.

 - Do it in 3 hours or less.

 The Little House on the Prairie® Pillow tutorial (no pattern needed)